bkantiques/neighborhood-map/README.md

 This app finds neighborhoods based on a search term the user enters, then finds, displays on a map, and retrieves information about the top-rated places on Yelp in the neighborhood.
+Built with Knockout, Sammy router and Grunt.

 ## Installation